 On the grant date of DSUs, the Company determines whether it has a present obligation to settle in cash.
 If the Company has a present obligation to settle in cash, the DSUs are accounted for as liabilities, with the fair value remeasured at the end of each reporting period and at the date of settlement, with any changes in fair value recognized in profit or loss for the period.
 The Company has a present obligation to settle in cash if the Company has a past practice or a stated policy of settling in cash, or generally settles in cash whenever the counterparty asks for cash settlement.
 If no such obligation exists, DSUs are accounted for as equity settled share-based payments and are valued using the share price of the Common Share on grant date.
-Since the Company controls the settlement, the DSU's are considered equity settled.
+Since the Company controls the settlement and does not have an obligation to settle the DSU's in cash, the DSU's are considered equity settled.